BIKEE

 -----------------------------------------------------------------

-UPDATE: This game has been recently reissued by House Of Marbles.
-Even though their historical accuracy is not that good ("a game from the 1920s"???), there isn't a teetotum in this reissue (but then I do not have it either in my original copy of the game) and the red counters are quite cheap (and not present in the original), it is not a bad facsimile.
+UPDATE: This game was reissued by House Of Marbles in 2015 (*).
+Even though their historical accuracy is not that good ("a game from the 1920s"???), there isn't a teetotum in this reissue (but then I do not have it either in my original copy of the game), and the red counters are quite cheap (and not present in the original), it is not a bad facsimile.
 Furthermore, it is not expensive.
-So if you cannot fins a copy of the original game, this is better than nothing.
+So if you cannot find a copy of the original game, this is better than nothing.

 The "Choking Hazard" warning spoils the reissue somewhat...